 In June 2017 I visited the WW1 Battlefields around Ypres and the Somme to pay my respects to the fallen and to capture some pognient imagery of a bespoke Action Man 'Tommy' doing likewise.
 My images were made into a small book which can be seen here: Action Man in the Ypres Salient

-So, with the re-launch of Action Man in November 2016, the new AMCon convention in Coalville every year, more inspiring missions to attempt, I'd say the future seems as bright as its been in a long time for our eternal hero.
-We currently look forward to the launch of a Deep Sea Diver and all-new Astronaut - hitting the shops soon.
+So, with the re-launch of Action Man in November 2016 being all but sold out, the new AMCon convention in Coalville every year, a famous TV advert featuring dancing vintage Action Men, more inspiring missions to attempt, I'd say the future seems as bright as its been in a long time for our eternal hero.
+We currently look forward to the launch of new products hitting the shops in 2018.

 England were football World Champions when the first Action Man was released in 1966, and I was only 12 months old.
 I am pretty sure my first Action Man would have been the 1968 Commander (the talking one!) - I would have got him at Christmas.
 I was instantly captivated not realising that, on and off, he would remain a source of pleasure and creativity for the best part of my life.